01:146:408-409 HONORS RESEARCH IN CELL BIOLOGY AND NEUROSCIENCE

 Exams, Assignments, and Grading Policy

-Each student registered in 408/409 is required to submit a report of his or her work to the Coordinator of Advising at the end of each semester.
-The final grade in each course is determined by the sponsoring faculty member.A final written thesis and oral presentation required.
+-Each student registered in 408/409 is required to submit a 10-page report of his or her work to the research mentor and the Coordinator of Research on the last class day of the Fall semester.
+A 30-page Honors thesis is due in March of the Spring semester.

 -Each student is required to submit a written thesis, defend his/her thesis in front of three Rutgers/RWJMS faculty and present a poster at Honors poster colloquium to complete CBN Honors thesis requirement.

 The deadline for registering for these two courses is the end of first month of each semester.
 Registration procedures for these two courses can be found at http://cbn.rutgers.edu/academics/undergraduate/research-for-credit

 Coordinator of Research, D419 Nelson